 The Deventer Dickens festival is always held the second last weekend before Christmas (bah humbug!).
 Charles Dickens of course has the ultimate Christmas connection – his novel “A Christmas Carol” is perhaps one of the greatest stories ever written (love the anti-consumer, pro-generosity message), and was always destined to permanently cement the connection between Dickens and Christmas, for centuries to come.

 Of course, I had a little bit of fun processing these images, and presenting them in black and white, giving them a bit of an old-timey feel.
 Life’s too short not to have a bit of fun with your photos now and then, right?

 I never thought I would be recommending a Charles Dickens festival, but yep, it’s really worth it if you find yourself in The Netherlands close to Christmas.

 Dickens Festival Deventer – It’s Free.

 And, Here’s Some Other Information.

-PPS, wow, what a year.
+PS, wow, what a year.
 I’m having a hard time processing all I have seen and experienced, since embarking on this journey almost five months ago.
 There’s multiple countries I have visited without adding a single article about them.
-So, a big sorry to Poland, Lithuania, Estonia, and Germany, I’ll write about you shortly.
-2013 is going to be massive… when I find my feet, I’ll tell you all about it.
+So, a big sorry to Poland, Lithuania, Estonia, and Germany – I’ll write about you shortly.
 Thanks for reading, and thanks for following along – I really appreciate it.